Chavato/login/README.md

 - Run all migrations automatically
 - Start the API server

-You can access the API at: http://localhost:3000
+You can access the API Swagger at: http://localhost:3000/api-docs